ipfs-tech/cborc42/draft-caballero-cbor-cborc42.md

 # Binary Content Identifiers

-A simple hash-based "content identifier" is used to link documents in the graph for which CBOR/c-42 was designed, and tag 42 was registered specifically for those link identifiers.
+A simple hash-based "content identifier" is used to link documents in the graph for which CBOR/c-42 was designed, and tag 42 was registered specifically for those link identifiers in the IANA registry, "Concise Binary Object Representation (CBOR) Tags" created by [Section 9.2](https://datatracker.ietf.org/doc/html/rfc8949#section-9.2) of [RFC8949].

 Being able to navigate or generate new links in this graph are strictly unrelated concerns and of course optional for a CBOR/c-42 encoder and decoder, so this entire section is non-normative and provided informationally for the purposes of making less opaque the bytestrings marked by tag 42.
 Some CBOR/c-42 parsers may want to introspect the tag 42 values, if only to know which dereference to other CBOR/c-42 (or vanilla CBOR) documents.